UEABIO/physalia-R-course-2023/docs/07-shiny.md

 ### Themable Dashboards

-Adding the `bstheme()` function to the server adds real time theme changes to dashboards.
+Adding the `bsthemer()` function to the **server** adds real time theme changes to dashboards.
+Play with the parameters and you should see updated bstheme code being produced in your console.
+Make a note of this and you can add this directly to `bs_theme()` to pick a permanent style!